LunarEclipse363/bin_eye_bt_receiver/README.md

 A Quick and Dirty receiver app for [Binary Eye][binary_eye]'s Forward scan via Bluetooth functionality Written in Rust.

+Or more simply, it lets you use your phone like you would use a dedicated barcode scanner, via bluetooth.

+## Requirements

 You will need to install:
 ```bash
 sudo apt install libdbus-1-dev pkg-config libxdo-dev